All About HIV Testing

 A DBS test is a free, accurate and convenient way to test for HIV in the comfort and privacy of your home.

 It involves collecting a few drops of blood from your finger and allowing the blood to dry on a test card.
 You then send the card away to get tested and wait around a week to get the result back.
-You can register for a DBS HIV test here.
+DBS is no longer a preferred method of testing in NSW thanks to advances in self-testing kits.

 HIV Self-Test (HST)

-The first HIV self-test is now approved by the TGA for sale in Australia.
 An HIV self-test is a finger-prick blood test that you can perform on yourself, at home or elsewhere, and receive results in 15 minutes.
-The testing kit comes as an easy to use device with directions.
-Australia only has one test approved for sale.
+The testing kit comes as an easy-to-use device with directions.
+Australia only has one test approved for sale, which you can find online or in-store at pharmacies.

 Window Period